-History of the Best Leather Mac Cases and iPad Cases
+History of the Best Mac Leather Cases and iPad Pro Bags

-2017 marks the 10 year anniversary of the launch of the Premium Leather Collection by MacCase.
-The Collection represents the best leather MacBook cases and iPad cases available.
+2017 marked the 10 year anniversary of the launch of the Premium Leather Collection by MacCase.
+The Collection represents the best leather MacBook cases and iPad Pro bags and cases available.
 The Collection was ground breaking in that it reinvented the Apple-specific case market Mac Case created nearly 10 years earlier.

 This is an except from an interview with Michael Santoro, Chief Creative Officer of MacCase, the architect of the concept of moving the Apple specific case market to new heights.
 Let's take a look back at the history of the line that represents the best iPad and MacBook Pro protection.